 1952 - Children’s library and kindergarten were established

-1966 - a music school, concrete bridge connecting the ancient part of Skuodas with its newly built one
+1966 - A music school, concrete bridge connecting the ancient part of Skuodas with its newly built one is erected

-1991 - in memory of nation’s torment appeared
+1991 -In memory of nation’s torment monument is built

-1993 - a building of hospital for 200 places was finished
+1993 - The hospital building for 200 places was finished

 City Skuodas A view of the cobblestone street where the synagogue was located.

 The ceremonial dedication of a memorial monument to the Jews massacred in 1941 at a mass killing site in the vicinity of Skuodas.

 A branch council meeting of the Ha - Shomer Ha - Tsa'ir youth movement in Skuodas..